wallabies-2017/hackernews/VUEJS_QUICK_START.md

 - run `npm install` to download the necessary packages
 - use `npm run dev` to run your project
 - we no longer need to run `python3 manage.py runserver`.
 That is taken care of for us.

+## Install VueX

+-while still in your `public` directory
+-run `npm install vuex` to download the third party extension